-The Office of Minority Student Programs is responsible for planning, promoting and implementing academic, social and cultural programs to meet the needs of MCC students.
-The programs are designed to address issues of multiculturalism and diversity.
-The Office provides a supportive environment for students of color by assisting them with academic and social support through programs, workshops, referrals and individual sessions.
-The Office of Minority Student Programs exists to provide educational and cultural programs that will increase the College's effort toward student access, retention and graduation.
+Minority Student Programs: The Office of Minority and International Student Programs is responsible for planning, promoting and implementing academic, social and cultural programs and services to meet the needs of MCC students.
+These programs and services are designed to address issues of multiculturalism and diversity.
+The Office provides a supportive environment for students of color and under-representation by assisting them with academic and social support through programs, workshops, referrals and direct services.
+The Office of Minority and International Student Programs exists to provide educational and cultural programs and services that will increase the College's effort toward student access, retention and graduation.
 The Office also provides faculty and staff with information and activities related to issues of diversity.
-Its mission is to empower students to achieve academic excellence by taking pride in themselves and their heritage, and to meet the College's goals and objectives of providing a socially and culturally diverse environment.
-Students are encouraged to participate in program development and implementation, and they are highly encouraged to participate in the variety of events and activities that the Office provides at the College in order to produce a more culturally diverse learning environment.
+Its mission is to support students to achieve academic excellence and to meet the College's goals and objectives of providing a socially and culturally diverse environment.
+Students are encouraged to participate in program development and implementation, and they are highly encouraged to participate in the variety of activities and services that the Office provides in order to produce a more socially and culturally diverse learning environment.